krishjamwal/image-detection/README.md

 # image-detection
-image detection using artificial inteligence
+image detection and recogination using artificial inteligence